derekmerck/diana2/docs/source/rih-cirr.rst

 *Note: The Splunk password must be at least 8 characters long, or Splunk will fail to initialize properly.*

-5. Install the “admin” backend stack:
+5. Install the "admin" backend stack:

 .. code:: bash